What are the Types of Brain Injuries?

-Your brain stem connects your spinal cord to your brain.
-So in turn, it sends signals to your vital organs like your heart, and lungs.
-But it magnificently controls natural survival functions, from adrenaline, heart beat, urination, breathing, consciousness, fear, and hunger.
+Your brain stem connects your spinal cord to your mind.
+So, in turn, it sends signals to your vital organs like your heart and lungs.
+But it magnificently controls natural survival functions, from adrenaline, heartbeat, urination, breathing, consciousness, fear, and hunger.

-Although your skull and the fluid therein helps protect your brain, the cranium is not extremely thick and unpadded on the inside.
-In fact, just the opposite remains true.
-The inside of your cranium has internal ribs with bony structures.
+Although your skull and the fluid therein helps protect your brain, the skull is not extremely thick and unpadded on the inside.
+Just the opposite remains true.
+The interior of your head has internal ribs with bony structures.